 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-for more technology spends.
+While India has willingly accepted the need to take the green IT route, experimenting with new technologies calls for more technology spends.
 Little wonder, that only 27.2% of Indian businesses have implemented power-saving technologies like hot aisle or cold aisle containment.

 With power outages common to Indian cities and towns, 77% of the surveyed Indian companies feel that there is a dire need to reduce power consumption in the data center.
 Another reason is also the pressure from their respective business units (in 78% of cases, it is the corporate that foots the power bill), since the power bill (for IT included) is usually billed to the corporate.
 Compare this to organizations in the US and UK, where business units usually don't pay the data center power bills.